winsoft666/veigar/README.md

 [ >>> 简体中文版](README_CN.md)

-# Veigar
+# 1. Veigar
 The term 'Veigar' comes from the game 'The Tiny Master of Evil' in League of Legends.

 ![Veigar on LOL](./veigar-lol.jpg)

-Veigar is a cross platform remote procedure call (RPC) framework.
+Veigar is a cross platform remote procedure call (RPC) framework, supports Windows and Linux platforms.

 Veigar is implemented based on shared memory technology and only supports remote procedure calls between native processes or threads, which is the biggest difference between Veigar and other RPC frameworks such as Thrift and grpc.

 > So far as I know, Veigar is the first open source RPC framework based on shared memory technology.

+# 2. Advantage
 Compared to other RPC frameworks, Veigar's advantages is that:

 - Expose functions of your program to be called via RPC (from any language implementing msgpack-rpc).